x70b1/telegraf-apt/README.md

 **os_support**

 Returns the current support status of your system.
-Supported on Debian and Ubuntu only.
+Supported on Debian and Ubuntu.

 For Debian: